KidsLabDe/mcreator_flatpak/README.md

 # mcreator_flatpak

 Using MCreator a lot with courses with kids and youth.
-Installation is always a bit complicated, so let's try a flatpak for a changee
+Installation is always a bit complicated, so let's try a flatpak for a change

 # Building it